ministryofjustice/security-guidance/docs/policies-for-google-apps-administrators.md

 # Policies for Google Apps administrators

 **Note:** This document is Legacy IA Policy.
 It is under review and likely to be withdrawn or substantially revised soon.
-Before using this content for a project, contact the [Security team](mailto:security@justice.gov.uk).
+Before using this content for a project, contact the .

 These policies must be adhered to by all Google Administrators, including Super Administrators.
 All Administrator activity is recorded, auditable and notified to all other Administrators.